NewJerseyStyle/LitePolis/doc/database.md

 |USER_ID|INT     |Foreign key referencing the `ID` column in `userdata`, identifies the user who owns the API key, required|

 ## Future work
-The database will be divided into two, for write-only and read-only to ensure the easy in scaling for data mining and data analysis work.
-Triggers or data processing frameworks `Flink` will be used to bridge the write-only database and the read-only database.

-> ⚠️ Above plan may not be accurate as alternative can be adopting Star schema or Snowflake schema

 The table `userdata` will not be used for login after beta version release.
 Login and access control will then relay on OpenID solution with OIDC server.